BryanFurquim/BryanFurquim/README.md

 My current journey is focused on **programming fundamentals, web development, databases, development tools and infrastructure**.

-I'm currently learning and practicing technologies such as **HTML, CSS, JavaScript, React, PHP, Node.js, MySQL, Supabase, Python and Docker**, while continuing to strengthen my programming fundamentals.
+I'm currently learning and practicing technologies such as **HTML, CSS, JavaScript, TypeScript, PHP, MySQL, Supabase and Docker**, while continuing to strengthen my programming fundamentals.

 My long-term goal is to keep learning, deepen my technical knowledge and become a **strong and well-rounded Full-Stack Developer** capable of building complete, useful and maintainable software solutions.